Role of energy-invariant assistants in energy extraction from quantum batteries: Introduction

-The rest of the paper is arranged as follows: In Sec~\ref{s2}, we provide a brief description of different classes of catalysts.
-In Sec.~\ref{s3}, we discuss about the extractable energy in the presence of energy-invariant catalysts.
-A necessary and sufficient condition for a given energy-invariant catalyst to be unable of squeezing any energy from the battery is presented in Sec.~\ref{s4}.
-Sec.~\ref{s5} is divided into two sub-sections.
-In Subsec.~\ref{xx2}, we describe the no-go theorem for the uncorrelated catalyst, and in Subsec.~\ref{xx1}, we deal with the correlated catalyst and state and prove the corresponding no-go theorem.
-Finally the concluding remarks are presented in Sec.~\ref{concl}.
+The rest of the paper is arranged as follows: In Sec.~\ref{s2}, we provide a brief description of the energy-invariant assistant.
+In Sec.~\ref{s3}, we discuss the complete extraction of energy in the presence of energy-invariant assistants.
+The necessary and sufficient condition for an arbitrary but fixed energy-invariant assistants to be unable to squeeze any energy from a given battery is presented in Sec.~\ref{s4}.
+In Sec.~\ref{s5}, we show the dependency on Hilbert space dimension of the energy-invariant assistant in acquiring more energy than ergotropy.
+Finally, the concluding remarks are presented in Sec.~\ref{concl}.